A cursory collection of information by Ken Wear (BSPhysics, MSEE)

 public is well aware of the destructive potential of the atom bomb (a fission reaction),

-predictions of the vastly more powerful hydrogen bomb (a fusion reaction).
+explosions of the vastly more powerful hydrogen bomb (a fusion reaction).
 After World

 War II scientific effort was dedicated to harnessing the immense potential for constructive